We are currently inviting submissions for our blog, find more details here.

 Ellie is a first year PhD student at Lancaster University, having completed her MA at Lancaster University and her BA at Keele University and the University of North Carolina, Wilmington.
 Her thesis focuses on cult representation across multiple platforms within American popular culture, including literature, television, film and videogame.
 Her research interests include science fiction, literarure and religion, new religious movements, adaptation theory, videogame theory, speculative and future fictions.
 She co-runs the team website and currently manages the team’s Instagram presence.
-Ellie is also co-organising the upcoming Next-Gen study day.
+Ellie is also co-organised the recent Next-Gen study day.

 What am I currently playing?: Far Cry 5 (2018) on PS4 and Red Dead Redemption 2 (2018).